GLIMS-RGI/rgi_user_guide/_sources/06_dataset_summary.md

-# Summary statistics
+# Global statistics

 This section provides plots and tables summarizing some basic statistics of the RGI 7.0 compared to RGI 6.0.
+A table comparing the area and number of glaciers per region can be found and downloaded in [](regions/overview).

 ## Target year